caseman/grease/doc/tutorial/tutorial3.rst

         self.explode()
         self.delete()

 It's amazing what an improvement these simple sound effects make to the game.
-These sounds were created using the brilliant, free 8-bit sound effect generator: sfxr.
+These sounds were created using the brilliant, free 8-bit sound effect generator: *sfxr*.
 You can download it `for Windows <http://games.softpedia.com/get/Tools/sfxr.shtml>`_ , and `for Mac <http://mac.softpedia.com/get/Developer-Tools/cfxr.shtml>`_.

 He Shoots, He Scores!
 =====================